Roster: Company K, 47th Pennsylvania Volunteers

 Rank: Private

-Honors/Service Distinctions: Wounded in action during the Battle of Pocotaligo, South Carolina 22 October 1862.
+Honors/Service Distinctions: Wounded in the arm during the Battle of Pocotaligo, South Carolina 22 October 1862.
 Veteran Volunteer (re-enlisted 27 October 1863)

 Schubard, William